claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 -   What processes or policies do a software team need to work through to provision services and deploy applications to them?

--   Which stakeholders are required for approvals??
+-   Which stakeholders are required for approvals?
 What things do they need to approve?
 What form do applications for approval take?

 ##### Ask detailed questions